SKing7/react-native-redux-example/README.md

 ======================================================

 ## Description
 This is a example repo for showing how to use Redux with React Native.
-Everything that is important to unerstanding the redux setup can be found in the `app` directory.
+Everything that is important to understanding the redux setup / flow can be found in the `app` directory.
 This example makes a simple API call to the Dark Sky Api to display today's weather.
-[Here](https://medium.com/@stowball/a-dummys-guide-to-redux-and-thunk-in-react-d8904a7005d3#.bultwm53oa) is an article explaning then non redux way of doing something and comparing it to a redux version that is similar to the setup in this repo.
+[Here](https://medium.com/@stowball/a-dummys-guide-to-redux-and-thunk-in-react-d8904a7005d3#.bultwm53oa) is an article explaining the non redux way of doing something and comparing it to a redux version that is similar to the setup in this repo.
 Also check out the [Redux](http://redux.js.org/) docs.
-Enjoy :) and feel free to contact me with any questions.
+Enjoy and feel free to contact me with any questions :).

 ## Pre Installation
 Please follow `Installing Dependencies` section found [here](https://facebook.github.io/react-native/docs/getting-started.html)